balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### BezierLens::refract

-This is a simple implementation according to [[4]](#4).
+This is a simple implementation using relative indices of refraction according to [[4]](#4).
 Refraction only occurs if the ray intersects the contained shape, and handles inside-outside and outside-inside transitions automatically.
+As Bézier surfaces allow quite precise normal calculation, the refraction precision depends on
+- the surface approximation using the Bézier triangle mesh
+- the intersection precision.

 #### Ellipse approximation test